JacobAgerbo/Photobacterium_n_phages/01_Bioinformatics/README.md

 ![*Photobacterium* metabolic independence](../misc/Metabolic_capacity_Host.jpg)

+So at least for module of interest, there might be some reduction in module completion and therefore a higher metabolic dependence.

 ### Some overall References
 **1.** 	Eren AM, Kiefl E, Shaiber A, Veseli I, Miller SE, Schechter MS, et al. Community-led, integrated, reproducible multi-omics with anvi’o.
 Nat Microbiol.
 2021;6: 3–6.